 The United Methodist Church as you may from my last post has started a new campaign called, "Rethink Church."
 This campaign is not a campaign us to rethink our theology or wesleyan traditions, but our ecclesiology, how we run our church.
 It begs the question,

-"What has God called The United Methodist Church the 21
+"What has God called The United Methodist Church the 21st century?"

 As a young adult in the United Methodist Church I think it is very important for us to "rethink" how we "do church," because study's show that large percentages of people even in my generation alone are considered "outsiders" to the church because of how they feel.
 It's not that they feel rejected by Jesus.
 They have no problem with Jesus, but they feel rejected by Christians.
 The church.